linev/jsroot-test/README.md

 JavaScript ROOT testing with Node.js v12

 This is set of tests for basic JSROOT functionality, using Node.js.
-On the first place one checks generation of SVG files.
+On the first place one checks generation of SVG/PNG/JSON files.
+Optionally one also can enable interactivity testing

 ## Installing